 Context and problem

-It's a good practice, and often a business requirement, to monitor web applications and back-end services, to ensure they're available and performing correctly.
-However, it's sometimes more difficult to monitor services running in the cloud than it is to monitor on-premises services.
-For example, you don't have full control of the hosting environment, and the services typically depend on other services provided by platform vendors and others.
+It's sometimes more difficult to monitor cloud services than on-premises services.
+One reason is that you don't have full control of the hosting environment.
+Another is that the services typically depend on other services that platform vendors and others provide.

-There are many factors that affect cloud-hosted applications such as network latency, the performance and availability of the underlying compute and storage systems, and the network bandwidth between them.
-The service can fail entirely or partially due to any of these factors.
+Many factors affect cloud-hosted applications.
+Examples include network latency, the performance and availability of the underlying compute and storage systems, and the network bandwidth between them.
+A service can fail entirely or partially due to any of these factors.
 To ensure a required level of availability, you must verify at regular intervals that your service performs correctly.
 Your service level agreement (SLA) might specify the level that you need to meet.

-Implement health monitoring by sending requests to an endpoint on the application.
-The application should perform the necessary checks, and return an indication of its status.
+Implement health monitoring by sending requests to an endpoint on your application.
+The application should perform the necessary checks and then return an indication of its status.

 A health monitoring check typically combines two factors:

-- The checks (if any) performed by the application or service in response to the request to the health verification endpoint.
+- The checks (if any) that the application or service performs in response to the request to the health verification endpoint

-- Analysis of the results by the tool or framework that performs the health verification check.
+- The analysis of the results by the tool or framework that performs the health verification check

-Services and tools are available that monitor web applications by submitting a request to a configurable set of endpoints, and evaluating the results against a set of configurable rules.
-It's relatively easy to create a service endpoint whose sole purpose is to perform some functional tests on the system.
+Services and tools are available that monitor web applications by submitting a request to a configurable set of endpoints.
+These services and tools then evaluate the results against a set of configurable rules.
+It's relatively easy to create a service endpoint for the sole purpose of performing some functional tests on a system.

 - Validating the response code.
 For example, an HTTP response of 200 (OK) indicates that the application responded without error.
 The monitoring system might also check for other response codes to give more comprehensive results.

-- Checking the content of the response to detect errors, even when a 200 (OK) status code is returned.
-This can detect errors that affect only a section of the returned web page or service response.
-For example, checking the title of a page or looking for a specific phrase that indicates the correct page was returned.
+- Checking the content of the response to detect errors, even when the status code is 200 (OK).
+By checking the content, you can detect errors that affect only a section of the returned web page or service response.
+For example, you might check the title of a page or look for a specific phrase that indicates that the app returned the correct page.

-- Measuring the response time, which indicates a combination of the network latency and the time that the application took to execute the request.
+- Measuring the response time.
+The value includes the network latency and the time that the application took to issue the request.
 An increasing value can indicate an emerging problem with the application or network.

-- Checking resources or services located outside the application, such as a content delivery network used by the application to deliver content from global caches.
+- Checking resources or services that are located outside the application.
+An example is a content delivery network that the application uses to deliver content from global caches.

-- Measuring the response time of a DNS lookup for the URL of the application to measure DNS latency and DNS failures.
+- Measuring the response time of a DNS lookup for the URL of the application.
+This check measures DNS latency and DNS failures.

-It's also useful, where possible, to run these checks from different on-premises or hosted locations to measure and compare response times.
-Ideally you should monitor applications from locations that are close to customers to get an accurate view of the performance from each location.
-In addition to providing a more robust checking mechanism, the results can help you decide on the deployment location for the application—and whether to deploy it in more than one datacenter.
+Where possible, it's also useful to run these checks from different on-premises or hosted locations and then compare response times.
+Ideally, you should monitor applications from locations that are close to customers.
+Then you get an accurate view of the performance from each location.
+This practice provides a more robust checking mechanism.
+The results can also help you make the following decisions:

 To ensure that your application works correctly for all customers, run tests against all the service instances that customers use.
-For example, if customer storage is spread across more than one storage account, the monitoring process should check all of these.
+For example, if customer storage is spread across more than one storage account, the monitoring process should check each account.

 Issues and considerations

-Consider the following points when deciding how to implement this pattern:
+Consider the following points when you decide how to implement this pattern:

-How to validate the response.
-For example, is just a single 200 (OK) status code sufficient to verify the application is working correctly.
+Think about how to validate the response.
+For example, determine whether a 200 (OK) status code is sufficient to verify that the application is working correctly.
 Checking the status code is the minimum implementation of this pattern.
 A status code provides a basic measure of application availability.
 But a code supplies little information about the operations, trends, and possible upcoming issues in the application.

-The number of endpoints to expose for an application.
+Determine the number of endpoints to expose for an application.
 One approach is to expose at least one endpoint for the core services that the application uses and another for lower-priority services.
-With this approach, you can assign different levels of importance to be assigned to each monitoring result.
-Also consider exposing more endpoints, such as one for each core service, for additional monitoring granularity.
-For example, a health verification check might check the database, storage, and an external geocoding service that an application uses, with each requiring a different level of uptime and response time.
-The geocoding service or some other background task, is unavailable for a few minutes.
+With this approach, you can assign different levels of importance to each monitoring result.
+Also consider exposing extra endpoints.
+You can expose one for each core service to increase monitoring granularity.
+For example, a health verification check might check the database, the storage, and an external geocoding service that an application uses.
+Each might require a different level of uptime and response time.
+The geocoding service or some other background task might be unavailable for a few minutes.
 But the application might still be healthy.

-Whether to use the same endpoint for monitoring as is used for general access.
-You can use the same endpoint for both but design a specific path designed for health verification checks, for example, /health on the general access endpoint.
+Decide whether to use the same endpoint for monitoring and for general access.
+You can use the same endpoint for both but design a specific path for health verification checks.
+For example, you can use /health on the general access endpoint.
 With this approach, monitoring tools can run some functional tests in the application.
-Examples include registering a new user registration, signing in, and placing a test order.
+Examples include registering a new user, signing in, and placing a test order.
 At the same time, you can also verify that the general access endpoint is available.

-The type of information to collect in the service in response to monitoring requests, and how to return this information.
+Determine the type of information to collect in the service in response to monitoring requests.
+You also need to determine how to return this information.
 Most existing tools and frameworks look only at the HTTP status code that the endpoint returns.
 To return and validate additional information, you might have to create a custom monitoring utility or service.

-How much information to collect.
-Performing excessive processing during the check can overload the application and impact other users.
-The time it takes might exceed the timeout of the monitoring system so it marks the application as unavailable.
-Most applications include instrumentation such as error handlers and performance counters that log performance and detailed error information, this might be sufficient instead of returning additional information from a health verification check.
+Figure out how much information to collect.
+Performing excessive processing during the check can overload the application and affect other users.
+The processing time might also exceed the timeout of the monitoring system.
+As a result, the system might mark the application as unavailable.
+Most applications include instrumentation such as error handlers and performance counters.
+These tools can log performance and detailed error information, which might be sufficient.
+Consider using this data instead of returning additional information from a health verification check.

-Caching the endpoint status.
-It could be expensive to run the health check too frequently.
-If the health status is reported through a dashboard, for example, you don't want every request to the dashboard to trigger a health check.
-Instead, periodically check the system health and cache the status.
+Consider caching the endpoint status.
+Running the health check frequently might be expensive.
+For example, if the health status is reported through a dashboard, you don't want every request to the dashboard to trigger a health check.
+Instead, periodically check the system health, and cache the status.
 Expose an endpoint that returns the cached status.

 Use an obscure or hidden endpoint.
-For example, expose the endpoint on a different IP address to that used by the default application URL, configure the endpoint on a nonstandard HTTP port, and/or use a complex path to the test page.
-You can usually specify additional endpoint addresses and ports in the application configuration, and add entries for these endpoints to the DNS server if required to avoid having to specify the IP address directly.
+For example, expose the endpoint on a different IP address than the one that the default application URL uses.
+Configure the endpoint on a nonstandard HTTP port.
+Also, consider using a complex path to your test page.
+You can usually specify extra endpoint addresses and ports in the application configuration.
+If necessary, you can add entries for these endpoints to the DNS server.
+Then you avoid having to specify the IP address directly.

 Expose a method on an endpoint that accepts a parameter such as a key value or an operation mode value.
 When a request arrives, the code can run specific tests that depend on the value of the parameter.
-The code can return a 404 (Not Found) error if the parameter value isn't recognized.
-The recognized parameter values could be set in the application configuration.
+The code can return a 404 (Not Found) error if it doesn't recognize the parameter value.
+Make it possible to define parameter values in the application configuration.

-DoS attacks are likely to have less impact on a separate endpoint that performs basic functional tests without compromising the operation of the application.
+Use a separate endpoint that performs basic functional tests without compromising the operation of the application.
 With this approach, you can help reduce the impact of a DoS attack.
 Ideally, avoid using a test that might expose sensitive information.
-If you must return information that might be useful to an attacker, consider how you'll protect the endpoint and the data from unauthorized access.
-In this case just relying on obscurity isn't enough.
-You should also consider using an HTTPS connection and encrypting any sensitive data, although this will increase the load on the server.
+Sometimes you must return information that might be useful to an attacker.
+In this case, consider how to protect the endpoint and the data from unauthorized access.
+Relying on obscurity isn't enough.
+Consider also using an HTTPS connection and encrypting sensitive data, although this approach increases the load on the server.